by Lovina 🐕🦺

 His eyes closed.
 "Follow your path Fela, take the journey, enjoy...the...adventure."
 And he slept.

 Fela stayed until his breathing stopped then she removed his ring and added it to the chain.

 Fela ran for the cart not daring to think nor look back.

-Taking a deep steadying breath Fela tucked the necklace back into her tunic.
+Taking a deep steadying breath Fela tucked the necklace back into her tunic then used the sleeves to wipe her face.
 Scooting forward as far as she could in order to reach the pedals, she started the cart and headed down the path to her future.